toddcf/pielcanela2/README.md

 ## Current Iteration:

-### Hero

-1. Remove white space at top of screen.
-2. Fit "Piel Canela Massage Therapy" on one line, and check mobile responsiveness.

-### Nav

-- Collapsed icon should always be on the right.
-- When expanded (xl and larger), all nav-items must not take up entire width, and should not take up multiple lines of text.

 ### All

 1. Correctly position the section-footer's SCHEDULE NOW button (and the social links).
 2. Confirm font.
 3. Fix all up and down chevrons.
+4. Remove white space at top and right of screen.
+Should not be able to scroll to the right.
+5. Fit "Piel Canela Massage Therapy" on one line on most screen sizes.
+6. Make POLICIES a modal.

-### Sections
+### Nav

-- Fix so you can't scroll to the right and see white space.
+1. When expanded (xl and larger), all nav-items must not take up entire width, and should not take up multiple lines of text.

-1. Hero
+### Hero

-  - Replace bg image with a video (once we have the video).
+1. Replace bg image with a video (once we have the video).

-2. About the Therapist
+### About the Therapist

+1. Make the image, etc. a card.
-  - Style figcaption correctly.
+2. Style figcaption correctly.

-3. Benefits of Massage
+### Benefits of Massage

-  - Plain English.
-  - Why they need a massage.
-  - Overcome any objections (expensive, time-consuming, etc.).
+1. Overcome objections.
-  - Why you are the best massage therapist for them.
+2. Why Brenda is the best massage therapist for them.

-4. Testimonials
+### Testimonials

-- Flexbox:
-  - Make sure flexbox is working correctly, especially at different screen sizes.
+1. Test flexbox at all screen sizes.
+2. Make cards transparent.
+Add border.
+Make sure they're still readable.

-5. Services and Rates / Gift Certificates
+### Services and Rates / Gift Certificates

-  - Flexbox:
-    - Position the side-by-side boxes correctly.
-    - Make sure flexbox is working correctly, especially at different screen sizes.
-    - animate.css each payment logo, one after another.
+1. Center all SCHEDULE NOW and LEARN MORE buttons on each card.
+2. GROUPS:
-    - Make GROUPS card its own flexbox so that OFFICE and PARTIES can go side-by-side on wide screens and stack vertically on small screens.
+  1. Make this card its own flexbox so that OFFICE and PARTIES can go side-by-side on wide screens and stack vertically on small screens.
-    - Groups > Parties, and Policies cards: Make POLICIES link stand out when not hovering.
+  2. Make POLICIES link stand out even when not hovering.
-    - Center all SCHEDULE NOW and LEARN MORE buttons.
+3. Test flexbox at all screen sizes.
+4. Payments:
-    - Payments Accepted card: Make credit card icons a flexbox, like in one of the other Bootstrap 4 projects I did.
+  1. Payments Accepted card: Make credit card icons a flexbox, like in one of the other Bootstrap 4 projects I did.
+  2. animate.css each payment logo, one after another.

-6. Schedule Now / Contact Info / Client Forms
+### Schedule Now / Contact Info / Client Forms

-- Phone Number.
-- Email Address.
-- Email Form.
+1. Add email Form.
-- Links to client forms as separate PDF pages.
+2. Add button link to client forms as separate PDF pages.

+### Footer

+1. Correctly center social media icons.
+(Flexbox??)

 ### Separate Pages